 - Any help and clarifications must be placed exactly where the doubt occurs.
 This makes inline help such as tooltips and form field descriptions a vital asset in preventing users from getting stuck during shopping and checkout in particular.

 - Good microcopy is more important than ever.
 When there’s less context, having each label name and header written in clear and unambiguous terms is paramount – and if they can help set and reinforce context, so much the better.
-37signals is known for saying “writing is design”, and in the case of m-commerce this is certainly true.
+37signals is known for saying “writing is design”, and in the case of mobile e-commerce this is certainly true.

 - Progressive disclosure is an effective way to simplify complex content and options, and can also help deal with the lack of hover state.
 During testing subjects were often observed using the content above the fold to determine what they could do or find on a given page (they absolutely scroll past the fold, but what’s above the fold does largely shape what user’s expect of a given page).
 It is therefore important that all major options are shown at the top of the page and progressive disclosure is an effective way to ensure this, be it via fold-out boxes, accordion-style forms, pop-out help texts, etc.